 The 2017 European deal landscape paved the way for warranty and indemnity insurance (W&I insurance) to boom, enjoying a ten-year high.
+Vincent Dirckx, Partner and Head of the CMS Corporate/M&A practice in Belgium, agrees: "W & I insurance has changed the M&A landscape during 2007 – 2017 and has never been more widely used in M&A deals than in 2017."
 A total of 14% of all European deals used W&I insurance in 2017, compared to 9% of deals in 2016.
 This was especially prevalent in deals valued above EUR 100m.

 The sector with the highest proportion of deals using W&I insurance was Real Estate and Construction where 42% of deals included the structure.
 The incidence was lower in other sectors in 2017 including Consumer Products (9%), TMC (9%), Hotel and Leisure (7%), Energy (7%), Infrastructure (4%), Industry (7%) and Business (other services) (15%).
 The Study revealed that the increase in W&I insurance has historically been driven by private equity activity, with a steady increase in large buy-out deals.